Blog/Ultimate Guide to French Press Coffee for Businesses/French Press Coffee Setup for Offices: A Complete Guide 2026

 Is French press coffee higher in caffeine than drip coffee?

 Yes, because the metal mesh allows more fines (small coffee particles) into the cup, and immersion brewing extracts more caffeine.
-On average, a 8 oz French press cup has about 100–120 mg caffeine vs. 80–100 mg for drip.
+On average, an 8 oz French press cup has about 100–120 mg caffeine vs. 80–100 mg for drip.
+This makes it a great option for employees who need a morning boost.

 How do I handle employees who prefer different strengths?